bengfarrell/rgf-blog/content/blog/2015-08-05-st-george-spirits-tasting-room.md

 ![St_George_Distillery_09](http://s3.amazonaws.com/thegourmez-wpmedia/2015/06/St_George_Distillery_09-500x333.jpg)

-\--tasting spirits is a world apart from tasting wine.
+\—tasting spirits is a world apart from tasting wine.
 Do not stick your nose in that glass unless you want to burn some hairs.
 Instead, swirl a little and then smell the air just above the glass.
 Then roll small sips of it over your tongue in small doses.
 Vodkas first!

 [![St_George_Distillery_01](http://s3.amazonaws.com/thegourmez-wpmedia/2015/06/St_George_Distillery_01-500x333.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2015/06/St_George_Distillery_01.jpg)